NateIsACoder/PaperMC-GILPB/README.md

 now=`date +%Y-%m-%d-%H-%M`

 clear
-cd /home/mcserver
+cd /home/minecraft
-sudo -u mcserver tar -cvzpf Minecraft-${now}.tar.gz Minecraft/
+sudo -u minecraft tar -cvzpf Minecraft-${now}.tar.gz Minecraft/
 ```
-You will have to edit various values to match your directories.
+You will have to edit various values to match your directories and work properly.

 ## 🧨 Compatibility with Other OS's:
 So far, this program has only been tested for the Ubuntu Linux Kernel, and should work with all distros that are Debian-based.
 This does <b>NOT</b> support any Windows based OS's, as the commands are very diffrent.
 Fedora/Red Hat, Arch, Slackware and Gentoo Linux have not yet been tested.